Arlington County Virginia assistance programs.

 Free clothing closets and thrift stores - Both free or low cost stuff is given.
 Examples of what a client may find, in addition to regular clothes” include:

 - -School items - free supplies, shoes, hats, bookbags, laptops, and more.

 - -Work attire - Professional clothing for an interview or new job.

-- -Household supplies including beds, cribs, car seats, and much more.
+- -Household supplies or furniture including beds, cribs, car seats, and much more.

 - -Much more may be given out too.
-Locate free clothing banks in Arlington County.
+Locate free clothing banks and school supplies in Arlington County.

 AMEN, Inc. – Programs administered are as follows.
 Emergency rental assistance to prevent eviction from a home or apartment.
 More so called general support for items like prescriptions and bus tokens for transportation to work or a job interview are distributed.
 Apply for the Virginia Power Energy Share program here, which can help with heating and energy bills.
 The non-profit also administers the section 8 housing voucher program.
+It is federally and state funded.
 Read more Virginia section 8 housing.

 Arlington-Alexandria Coalition for the Homeless – Qualified clients receive extensive career counseling and information on employment opportunities.
 There is also an emergency shelter and placement into low income apartments.
 Clients of the Coalition, which is now known as Bridges to Independence, can engage in vocational education and job readiness as a way to increase employment options.
 Also provides up to 24 months of transitional services and rental subsidies to the needy.
 Phone number is (703)525-7177, or more on housing from Bridges to Independence.